groupserver/gs.group.list.sender/docs/standard.rst

 Both the :mailheader:`Disposition-Notification-To` and :mailheader:`Return-Receipt-To` headers are deleted.
-The :class:`gs.group.list.sender.headers.delete.DeleteHeader` defines what little code is needed for these two adaptors (which share the implementation).
+The :class:`.delete.DeleteHeader` defines what little code is needed for these two adaptors (which share the implementation).

 .. autoclass:: gs.group.list.sender.headers.delete.DeleteHeader
    :members: